 I recently returned from a trip to the US with a big heavy honking suitcase to carry the rug I wanted to bring over!
 Of course I ended up with bumps and bruises.
 A train guard or a generous passenger may offer to help you with your bags but don’t count on it.
 Think about what you can reasonably juggle when packing.

 On with the tips!

-25 Things You Need to Know About Train Travel in England
+25 Things You Need to Know: Travel by Train in England

 1. This national rail map will help you understand the routes you’ll be traveling.
 London is the hub.
 Most routes will originate and terminate in London.
 If you’re traveling from Penzance in Cornwall and then want to go on to Whitstable in Kent, you’ll need to change trains in London.
 To get from one London rail station to another requires transferring by underground or tube.
 Avoid peak rush hours if you have a lot of luggage.
 Use a taxi instead.